The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 When you're executing, the other thing you want in your toolkit is eyeballing.

-QR gives you four answer options.
-That's a lot of information, and most students treat it like a formality, they do the full calculation and then pick the matching option.
-The high scorers don't.
-They use the answer options to narrow down the work they need to do.
+QR gives you four answer options, yet you don't need them all.
+High scorers use the answer options to narrow down the work they need to do.

 You glance at the question, estimate roughly what the answer should be (around 25, say), and look at the options.
 If three of them are 60, 10, and 145, you don't need to calculate the exact value, you already know it's the fourth one.
 You've just saved 45 seconds.

-Eyeballing only works if you're genuinely good at mental maths, though.
-So train it.
+Eyeballing only requires quick mental maths, so train it.
 There are free apps and websites (Math Trainer is a popular one) where you can drill mental arithmetic for 10 minutes a day.
 Get fast at percentages, ratios, two-digit multiplication, and rounding.
-It compounds quickly.

 QR triggers: the 80% to 100% upgrade

 A "QR trigger" is a small mental check you run when you see a specific type of question.
 A checklist for the silly mistakes students consistently make on that question type.
-I built mine up over weeks of reviewing my error log, and it ended up looking something like this:
+For example:

 - Geometry questions → check the units (am I working in cm or m?)